 - Causes.
 Sandy soil or smell pots that have limited soil and therefore limited nutrient availability.

-Mediterranean herbs are native to Southern Europe where they grow in sandy, gritty soils that are medium to low in nutrients.
+We need to remember that our Mediterranean herbs are native to Southern Europe and grow in sandy, gritty soils that are medium to low in nutrients.

-Therefore herbs such as lavender an rosemary actually thrive in nutrient poor soil, so the reason they are turning yellow is more likely due to overwatering or damp soils.
+Therefore, herbs such as lavender and rosemary actually thrive in nutrient-poor soil, so the reason they are turning yellow is more likely due to overwatering or damp soils.

-However Mediterranean herbs typically prefer a soil pH of 6.5-7.5 so if your soil is particularly acidic then this can prevent the roots uptaking certain nutrients in the soil which can cause foliage to turn yellow.
+However, Mediterranean herbs typically prefer a soil pH of 6.5-7.5, so if your soil is particularly acidic, then this can prevent the roots from drawing up certain nutrients in the soil, which can cause foliage to turn yellow.

 Leafy annual herbs such as basil and cilantro grow best in compost or in a vegetable garden amended with organic matter (which contains more nutrients) rather then sandy soil which can cause the leaves to turn yellow due to a lower concentration of soil nutrients.

-The solution is to replant your herbs in a larger pot with new compost and they herbs should recover and start growing again.
+My solution was to replant my herbs in a larger pot with new compost, and my herbs recovered and started growing again.

-Cut back any yellowing foliage to stimulate new growth which should be healthy and green.
+Of course, I cut back any yellowing foliage to stimulate new growth, which was healthy and green.

 Can You Eat Yellow Herb Leaves?

-Do not eat the yellow leaves of herbs as they are not likely to taste very good and contain a much lower concentration of the essentials oils which give herbs their aroma and flavor.
-Instead prune back your annual herbs to around 8 inches tall to stimulate new growth of healthy green leaves with a much better flavor.
+No. Do not eat the yellow leaves of herbs, as they are unlikely to taste very good and contain a much lower concentration of the essential oils that give herbs their aroma and flavor.
+Instead, prune back your annual herbs to around 8 inches tall to stimulate new growth of healthy green leaves with a much better flavor.

 Key Takeaways:

 - Herb leaves turn yellow because of root rot caused by overwatering.
-Overwatering herbs prevents root respiration, which interferes with the roots ability to draw up moisture and nutrients from the soil causing the leaves to turn yellow and droop as a sign of stress.
+Overwatering herbs prevents root respiration, which interferes with the root’s ability to draw up moisture and nutrients from the soil.
+As a sign of stress, the leaves turn yellow and droop.

 - Herb leaves turn yellow because of dry soil.
-Annual herbs such as basil and cilantro require moist, porous soil and frequent watering in hot weather to prevent leaves turn yellow and wilting.
-Small pots dry quickly in the sun causing herbs to turn yellow as a sign of stress.
+Annual herbs such as basil and cilantro require moist, porous soil and frequent watering in hot weather to prevent leaves from turning yellow and wilting.
+Small pots dry quickly in the sun, causing herbs to turn yellow as a sign of stress.

 - Mediterranean herbs require 6 or more hours of sun, whereas annual herbs require partial sun and turn yellow with poor growth in too much shade.
 Move your herbs to a sunnier location and cut back any yellow growth to stimulate healthy green leaves.

-- If your soil is sandy or gritty or your pots are very small then annual herbs such as basil and cilantro can turn yellow because of a lack of nutrients.
-Repot your herbs to a larger pot with good compost and cut back yellow leaves and the herbs should recover.
+- If your soil is sandy or gritty or your pots are very small, annual herbs such as basil and cilantro can turn yellow due to a lack of nutrients.
+Repot your herbs in a larger pot with good compost and cut back yellow leaves; the herbs should recover.